wp-plugins/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 3.0.4 - January 29, 2013 =
-* Added option to choose -b:v or legacy -b flags when encoding.
-Newer FFMPEG versions only accept -b:v.
-* Added automatic encode queue cleanup.
-Any completed entry older than a week will be removed.
-* Disabled "Delete Permanently" link while encoding is canceling.
-* Checked for escapeshellcmd.
-If it's disabled on the server, encoding won't start.

 = 3.0.3 - January 29, 2013 =
 * Fixed bug that added a blank line to JavaScript embedded in the page if "volume" wasn't set in the short code (Video.js only).
 * If video player is set larger than the containing DIV and the player size is reduced to fit, the height is now rounded to the nearest integer.